Dazaiii1/my-scripts/README.md

-I will put here my automation scripts for bug bounty :)
+I will share in This repository one-liners that I use and help me in bug bounty :)